MohamedAbdou2/smart-login/README.md

-Sure, here's how you can structure your README.md file using Markdown:

-markdown
-Copy code
 # Smart Login System

 This is a simple login system consisting of three pages: Sign In, Sign Up, and Welcome Page.
 It allows users to sign up, sign in, and displays a welcome message upon successful login.
 The system utilizes HTML, CSS, Bootstrap, JavaScript, local storage, and regular expressions for input validation.